-For the first time in research history, this team looked at language onset – the age at which children spoke their first word – as a way to locate a gene that may be linked to the development of Autism.
+For the first time, this team looked at language onset – the age when children spoke their first word – as a way to locate a gene that may be linked to the development of Autism.

-Children typically utter their first word by the age of one; however those who are diagnosed on the spectrum, may not develop their first word until much later.
+Children typically utter their first word by the age of one; however, children diagnosed on the spectrum may not develop their first word until much later.
 Unfortunately, some never learn language at all.
-Late language onset is one symptom that is shared by children who have autism.
+Late language onset is one symptom that children born with autism all share.

 The findings connected a specific region of Chromosome 7, called 7q35, to autism.